microbit-foundation/pxt-microbit-ml/docs/ml_on_event_stop_detailed.md

 ## Example

-This example uses the special `unknown` option and shows the duration that `unknown` was the estimated action for in seconds when the estimated action changes to any other action.
+This example shows on the LED display, in seconds, how long the estimated action was `clapping`, when the estimated action changes from `clapping` to any other action.

 ```blocks
 ml.onStopDetailed(ml.event.Clapping, function (duration) {